mccombspj/kurumastories/content/isuzu/bellett/AS-RT-Isuzu-Bellett-1600GTR-1969.md

 Yoneyama: "It's a 'clicky' shift with little friction.
 This feeling is the same in all Belletts."

 Tsutsumi: "Since it has a DOHC engine, a 5-speed transmission would be ideal.
-I usually drive a Toyota 1600GT with a 5-speed transmission when I drive around town, and the fifth gear is advantageous not only in terms of fuel economy, but also in terms of quietness during high-speed cruising."
+When I drive on the street, I usually drive a Toyota 1600GT with a 5-speed transmission, and the fifth gear is advantageous not only in terms of fuel economy, but also in terms of quietness during high-speed cruising."

 Yoneyama: "Even with a 4-speed, in terms of quietness, the GTR is much quieter than previous OHV Bellett GTs."

 As we gained altitude, the fog became thicker.
 We turned on the fog lamps between the split bumpers that are standard equipment on the GTR.
 These were powerful 55W halogen bulbs (containing iodine).
 They are installed low, so there was no diffuse reflection and they were quite effective.

 The suspension of the GTR is quite stiff and has little roll.
 The radial tires pick up a lot of small bump harshness, but they gripped the wet road surface firmly, allowing the car to climb powerfully.
 Any car will tend to oversteer once it exceeds a certain speed, and the Bellett GTR is no exception.